saulpierotti/markdown_notebook/AG.md

 	* If I see too many peaks close to each other, I probably have mixed reads
 * I have a reference sequence known, and if this sequence reaches a threshold signal I keep my read, otherwise I discard it
 * In missed reads I have too many empty spaces in each read, more than statistically reasonable
+* Ion torrent reads are longer than Illumina, around 400 bp, and it runs in a shorter time (2 to 7 hours)
+* A single run produces 50 Mb to 15 Gb raw
+* Ion torrent is now specialising in clinical applications with the PGM machine
+* Usually it does not support paired-end sequencing, but the PGM sequencer does

 ## Roche 454
 * It works in similar way to Ion Torrent, but it senses the release of pyrophosphate during elongation